-Suppliers and buyers - The suppliers are the sources of products that are needed in production, and their knowledge of inputs can be helpful - especially related to fertilizers, feeds, equipment, pesticides, therapeutants, etc. The buyers of farm products know the types of products needed and have some idea of the present and future expectations of consumers.
+Suppliers and buyers - The suppliers are the sources of products that are needed in production, and their knowledge of inputs can be helpful - especially related to fertilizers, feeds, equipment, pesticides, therapeutants, etc. The buyers of farm products

 Consumers - A random consumer would not likely be useful.
 However, a person who understands consumer attitudes about products would contribute to the overall process.